|Left to right: Doug Aldrich, Marco Mendoza, John Corabi, Brian Tichy and David Lowy of The Dead Daisies (photo courtesy of Chipster PR)|

 Honestly, man, I love doing it.
 I love the fact that people are still showing up – actually, even now more than ever.
 I just kind of accepted the business the way it is.
 The days of bands getting out there and playing The Forum are few and far between, man.
 I don’t want to say I’ve lowered my standards, because I haven’t.
 I feel like there are certain things that I can control and I can worry about, and I just go out and try to do the best that I can do as far as writing.
 I try to take care of myself when I’m on tour for my singing and keep myself in reasonably good shape so that I give the people their money’s worth.
 Other than that, I’m just grateful over the fact that I still do have a career.
 I still enjoy taking a riff and getting into a room with guys like Doug, Marco, Brian and David and putting that riff on the table and seeing everybody get excited about it – then we all build this thing.
 I love watching the process of it going from a riff – which is like a seed – and then hearing the song back finished, like ‘We did this!’

 Honestly, dude, I think about what you just said – I’ve been doing this a lot longer than a lot of other people.
 I’m not a multi-millionaire; I’m not a millionaire.
 I’m just working hard and I’m saving a little bit of money here and there.
 I’ve got a great wife; we have a great house.
 My career’s going great, and I have great kids.
 I’m just kind of glad and grateful for everything, and I’ve just learned to stop looking at the glass as half-empty.
 I look at it as half-full, and I think that just comes with age, man.
 Not to sound like ‘Old Decrepit Aging Dude,’ but there is some truth to ‘with age comes wisdom.’

-*Portions of the above interview were edited for space and clarity.
+*Portions of the above interview were edited for clarity.

-*Portions of the above interview were edited for space and clarity.
+*Portions of the above interview were edited for clarity.

 |Photo courtesy of Chipster PR|